digideskio/coi/README.md

 Dependency injection facilitates creating different environments, and makes it easy to swap out your `ProdLogger` for an in-memory `TestLogger`.
 Or swap it for `DevLogger` during development.

 Wiring up this graph throughout your app is tedious and boring.
-Dagger eliminates the clumsy duct that wires your dependencies.
+CoI eliminates the clumsy duct that wires your dependencies.
 Simply declare your dependencies, specify how to satisfy them, and profit!

 ## Providing Dependencies